Robert E. Lee: Unite the Right rally and removal of monuments

-In February 2017, the City Council of Charlottesville, Virginia, voted to remove a sculpture of Lee, who has no historical link to the city, as well as one of Stonewall Jackson.
+In February 2017, the City Council of Charlottesville, Virginia, voted to remove a sculpture of Lee, who has no historical link to the city, as well as a Stonewall Jackson monument.
 This was temporarily stayed by court action, though the city did rename Lee Park: first to Emancipation Park, then later to Market Street Park.
-The prospect of the statues being removed and the parks being renamed brought many out-of-towners, described as white supremacist and alt-right, to Charlottesville in the Unite the Right rally of August 2017, in which 3 people died.
+The prospect of the statues being removed and the parks being renamed brought many out-of-towners, including some described as white supremacist and alt-right, to Charlottesville in the Unite the Right rally of August 2017, resulting in three deaths.
 As of July 2021, the statue has been permanently removed.
 The statue was melted in October 2023.
+Its bronze ingots were used in the 2025 Monuments exhibition hosted by the Museum of Contemporary Art and The Brick.
+In 2026, Swords Into Plowshares announced that the ingots will be used to create ROOTED, a public artwork in Market Street Park by Model of Architecture Serving Society and Dana King.